 Staff, holidaymakers and customers of the Malvern Group (trading as Late Rooms and Super Break) which has gone in to administration (2 Aug)

 Workers at Vauxhall at Ellesmere Port as rumours and speculation take hold (29 July)

 All who work at 10 Downing Street at this time of change (23 July)

 All workplace chaplains who offer vital support to many people in their places of work across the UK.

 Each topic shown will remain on this page for about a month.
-Richard will pray for each situation daily – do join in committing these people to God’s love and care.
+Richard will pray for each situation regularly – do join in committing these people to God’s love and care.